absinthe-graphql/pm/README.md

 This project contains meeting notes, agenda items, and other project/release management artifacts that don't fit easily into PRs or Issues.

-## Meetings

-#### Core Team
+## Core Team Meeting

+### Purpose

-The core team plans to meet at least once a month to discuss project direction, collaboratively triage issues and PRs, and plan releases.
+The core team meets at least once a month to discuss project direction, collaboratively triage issues and PRs, and plan releases.

+### Previous Meetings

 | №  | Date                             | Agenda      | Notes          |
 | -- | -------------------------------- | ----------- | -------------- |